michridan/TermSnake/README.md

 # TermSnake

-I just wanted to make an ascii snake game to be run in the terminal, **let's see how this goes**.
+I just wanted to make an ascii snake game to be run in the terminal, let's see how this goes.

 **Note: Closing this indefinitely, turns out event-driven programs using only ncurses is pretty hard, gotta do more research first**

 ## Goals